 After a strenuous hike back up with the wetsuits in our backpacks, some rock climbing and a lot of sweat and cursing, we made it back to the top.
 It still was an hour drive back, but it was a beautiful drive and very relaxing 🙂

 Beautiful views during the aqua rando in the Gorges du Verdon

 Check out my Buena Vista Rafting review on the trip, the guides and more details on the Aqua Rando tour here.

 Cycling in the Gorges du Verdon area

 You can also explore the Gorges du Verdon by foot or by bicycle.
 You can check out this page for ideas on how to hike the Gorges du Verdon, because I only did it with my bicycle!

 During the Aqua Rando, I didn’t really have the time to take pictures or take a video, so I decided I had to back by bike 🙂 I did a nice 40km bike ride to the Point Sublime, one of the most populair lookout points over the Gorges du Verdon.
-At some points there was a lot of traffic, but in general it was quiet enough to enjoy the route.
-The road were absolutely stunning and had great views over the Gorges and some great rock formations.
+At some points, there was a lot of traffic, but in general, it was quiet enough to enjoy the route.
+The road was absolutely stunning and had great views over the Gorges and some great rock formations.

 The whole Gorges du Verdon area is great for cycling.
 This a map of the area around Castellane which I got from the Castellane Tourist Office in the village.